compose-library/matomo/README.md

-# Example Service's Docker Compose
+# Docker Compose for Matomo

+## Usage
+- Copy sample.env to .env and update values